 The area surrounding the present Chateau Margaux was known from the 12th century when it was called La Mothe de Margaux, or the Margaux Mound.

 The middle of the 16th century marks the birth of Chateau Margaux as a notable producer of clairet wine.
 The owner, Pierre de Lestonnac restructured the property and favored vines to cereal growing.

-The 18th century brought fame to Margois in England.
-The wines of Chateau Margaux first crossed the Atlantic and Thomas Jefferson, then US Ambassador to France wrote “There couldn’t be a better Bordeaux bottle” on his 1784 order of Chateau Margaux wines.
+The 18th century brought fame to Chateau Margaux in England.
+The wines first crossed the Atlantic and Thomas Jefferson, then US Ambassador to France wrote “There couldn’t be a better Bordeaux bottle” on his 1784 order of Chateau Margaux wines.